Table of Contents (+)

 When it comes to opening a second credit card (or a third or fourth), again, there isn’t a set rule that stipulates having “x” number of cards is wrong.
 Carrying a combination of credit cards can even be an advantage as it allows you to access rewards and perks from a variety of cards as opposed to those offered by just one.

 In terms of your credit score, credit bureaus typically place more weight on factors such as payment history (how reliably payments are made on time) versus the specific number of credit cards that are in your wallet.
-In fact, how many credit cards someone has generally isn’t as important as how they’re managed and – depending on the situation – someone with five credit cards could have a better credit score than someone with two (or vice versa).
+Simply put, how many credit cards someone has generally isn’t as important as how they’re managed and – depending on the situation – someone with five credit cards could have a better credit score than someone with two (or vice versa).

 Deciding on the right number of credit cards for you is, therefore, largely a personal decision that depends on your current credit score, spending habits and financial standing.

-With that being said, there are some guidelines around opening new cards and how multiple credit cards can affect your credit score that everyone should be aware of:
+That being said, there are some guidelines around opening new cards and how multiple credit cards can affect your credit score that everyone should be aware of:

 - Opening several new credit cards at once is generally not recommended, as it can result in multiple hard inquiries on your credit report – which can imply risky behaviour.
 Therefore, it’s always better to build a solid stack of credit cards over time as part of a longer-term financial strategy instead of doing so in one fell swoop.